It’s time to stop feeling bloated and tired. Especially first thing in the morning. Here are 12 health tools to help!

 3. Keep away from highly processed wheat and dairy products.

 Research is now showing both of these to be major food allergens for most people.
+Plus these foods are also bad for longevity.

 4. Watch out for foods with lots of dye colors and/or additives like sulphur dioxide.